 - Put the eggplants directly on the fire in your stove.
 When the side on the fire has blackened turn until the whole eggplant has turned black.

 - Immediately soak in cold water.
 Using a spoon, remove and discard the peel.

 - Heat oil over low heat in a skillet or pan.
-Cook and stir the onions until they turn transparent.
+Cook and stir the onions until they turn translucent.

-- Add the peppers, tomatoes and garlic.
+- Stir in bell pepper, tomatoes and garlic.
 Cook and stir for a minute.

 - Add the eggplants, nutmeg and cilantro and stir until the cilantro wilts.
 Remove from the heat and cool to room temperature

 - Season with pepper and salt to taste.